NoNotNotes/Yuubi/content/B418/ECG.md

 3. **QRS Complex**: ventricular depolarization.
 Normally **0.06 to 0.10 s**, at least less than **0.12 s**.
 4. **QT Interval**: Normally **less than 0.44 s**.
 	- A prolonged QT interval can also result from heart block.
-5. **ST Segment**: the period from the end of ventricular depolarization to atrial repolarization.
+5. **ST Segment**: the period from the end of ventricular depolarization to ventricular repolarization.
 	- **ST segment elevation** is a characteristic finding for **myocardial infarction**.
 	- **ST segment depression** is a sign of **myocardial ischemia**.
-6. **T Wave**: atrial repolarization
+6. **T Wave**: ventricular repolarization

 ![[ecg_components.png]]